sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 </tbody>
 </table>

-The data type is int.
+<p style="margin-left: 20px">The data type is int.
 Supported operation is Get and Replace.

 <a href="" id="properties-allowsessionresume"></a>**Properties/AllowSessionResume**
-Added in Windows 10, version 1703.
-Specifies whether to resume the session when the session times out.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies whether to allow the ability to resume a session when the session times out.

+<p style="margin-left: 20px">If this setting is true, the "Resume Session" feature will be available on the welcome screen when the screen is idle.
+If false, once the screen idles, the session will be automatically cleaned up as if the “End Session" feature was initiated.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="properties-allowautoproxyauth"></a>**Properties/AllowAutoProxyAuth**
-Added in Windows 10, version 1703.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies whether to use the device account for proxy authentication.

+<p style="margin-left: 20px">If this setting is true, the device account will be used for proxy authentication.
+If false, a separate account will be used.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="properties-disablesigninsuggestions"></a>**Properties/DisableSigninSuggestions**
-Added in Windows 10, version 1703.
-Specifies whether to disable the sign-in bobble UI.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies whether to disable auto-populating of the sign-in dialog with invitees from scheduled meetings.

+<p style="margin-left: 20px">If this setting is true, the sign-in dialog will not be populated.
+If false, the dialog will auto-populate.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="properties-donotshowmymeetingsandfiles"></a>**Properties/DoNotShowMyMeetingsAndFiles**
-Added in Windows 10, version 1703.
-Specifies whether to disable the ability to sign in to O365 to retrieve the user’s meetings and cloud files.
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies whether to disable the "My meetings and files" feature in the Start menu, which shows the signed-in user's meetings and files from Office 365.

+<p style="margin-left: 20px">If this setting is true, the “My meetings and files” feature will not be shown.
+When false, the “My meetings and files” feature will be shown.

-The data type is bool.
+<p style="margin-left: 20px">The data type is bool.
 Supported operation is Get and Replace.

 <a href="" id="momagent"></a>**MOMAgent**
-Node for the Microsoft Operations Management Suite.
+<p style="margin-left: 20px">Node for the Microsoft Operations Management Suite.

 <a href="" id="momagent-workspaceid"></a>**MOMAgent/WorkspaceID**
-GUID identifying the Microsoft Operations Management Suite workspace ID to collect the data.
+<p style="margin-left: 20px">GUID identifying the Microsoft Operations Management Suite workspace ID to collect the data.
 Set this to an empty string to disable the MOM agent.

-The data type is string.
+<p style="margin-left: 20px">The data type is string.
 Supported operation is Get and Replace.

 <a href="" id="momagent-workspacekey"></a>**MOMAgent/WorkspaceKey**
-Primary key for authenticating with the workspace.
+<p style="margin-left: 20px">Primary key for authenticating with the workspace.

-The data type is string.
+<p style="margin-left: 20px">The data type is string.
 Supported operation is Get and Replace.
 The Get operation is allowed, but it will always return an empty string.